stackrox/stackrox/README.md

 2.Open <https://localhost:8000> in your browser.

-3.Accept certificate warnings and proceed.
+3.If a certificate warning is displayed, you can accept the warnings to install the default self-signed certificate.
+To configure custom certificates, see the section on "Adding Custom Certificates" in <https://docs.openshift.com/acs/configuration/add-custom-certificates.html>.

 4.Log in as `admin` using the password in `stackrox-admin-password.txt`

 ## Manual Deployment

-To manually deploy the latest development version of StackRox to your kubernetes cluster in the stackrox namespace:
+To manually deploy the latest development version of StackRox to your Kubernetes cluster in the stackrox namespace:

 ```